mathilde777/masterThesis/README.md

     - Logic for updating the tray.

 15. **knownBox.h**
-    -a type of box that is known. these are pulled form the database and are the boxes that can be added to trays
+    - a type of box that is known. these are pulled form the database and are the boxes that can be added to trays

 22. **main.cpp**
     - Entry point of the program.